 - o The benchmark for the analysis of critical points in shareholder meeting proposals is always the country-specific code.
 In the case of companies listed on a German stock exchange, these are the requirements of the German Corporate Governance Code.
-In addition, the essential elements of recognized principles (e.g. OECD, ICGN) have to be taken into account when reviewing critical points. - o Reasons must be given for proposed amendments to the Articles of Association - o Applications that are submitted after the deadline and consequently cannot be analyzed in depth (ad-hoc applications) are viewed critically. - o Corporate governance issues not explicitly mentioned in the previous sections should also be reviewed against market best practice.
-This may also include other requests, e.g. for special audits. - o The development of best practices for responsible management of SRI/ESG issues should be encouraged.
+In addition, the essential elements of recognized principles (e.g. OECD, ICGN) have to be taken into account when reviewing critical points. - o Reasons must be given for proposed amendments to the Articles of Association - Corporate governance issues not explicitly mentioned in the previous sections should also be reviewed against market best practice.
+This may also include ad hoc requests, e.g. for special audits.

+- o The development of best practices for responsible management of SRI/ESG issues should be encouraged.
 Non-financial reporting should also be based on the EU guidelines for reports on climate-relevant information. - o The company's diversity policy should be formulated and published.
 The progress of implementation should be reported on regularly.